Memoirs of an Invisible Man (film): Plot

 Nick goes to Marin County and stays in George's remote beach house.
 George arrives with his wife Ellen, Alice, and another friend, to spend the weekend.
 Nick phones Alice and tells her to meet him nearby.
 He reveals his condition to Alice, and she promptly faints.
 When she revives, Alice decides to stay with Nick and help him.
-They travel to Mexico, where Nick can start a new life.
-To make money, he trades stocks using Alice as a proxy.
+They travel by train to Mexico, where Nick can start a new life.
+To make money, he plans to trade stocks using Alice as a proxy.
 Jenkins tracks them down and shoots Nick with a tranquilizer gun.
-Nick falls into a river, reviving him, and he escapes.
+Nick falls from the train into a river, reviving him, and he escapes.
 He makes his way to a video store, where he records his memoirs on video tape, including an ultimatum for Jenkins: exchange Alice for the tape, or Nick will give it to the CIA and the press.
 Jenkins agrees to the exchange.

 At the arranged time for the exchange, Jenkins puts Alice into a cab and orders his men to surround the phone booth where he thinks Nick is.
 The man in the phone booth turns out to be George, who is dressed in Nick's concealing clothing.
 Nick is disguised as the cab driver; he takes Alice away, pursued by Jenkins.
 They continue the chase on foot into a building still under construction, in the course of which Nick gets covered with concrete dust, outlining his silhouette.
 At the top, by taking off his jacket (which has the largest amount of dust on it), Nick tricks Jenkins into thinking that he has become desperate enough to commit suicide.
 Nick holds the jacket out to his side and pretends to begin to fall.
 Jenkins lunges at the jacket to try to save him, but ends up plunging off the building to his death.

 Believing Nick to be dead, Singleton releases Alice.
 Nick reunites with Alice and they leave for Switzerland.
 The film ends with shots of Nick's apparently empty clothing skiing down a mountainside towards their chalet, where a pregnant Alice greets him with a hot drink and a kiss.